What is CBD?

 How accurate is the labeling for Native Remedy products?

 Our products follow the guidelines of US Pharmacopoeia (USP Standards), which allows a 10 percent margin of error in CBD content labeling.
 Many studies are showing that about 70% of CBD products are mislabeled and only 30% of the labels contain factual information (that is, the CBD content fell within the 10% margin of error allowed by the US Pharmacopoeia).
 Fluctuations in the content of CBD, a substance of a very good safety profile, may not be dangerous, however, the lack of factual content information is misleading to consumers.
-Over labeling (containing much less CBD content than declared on the packaging) prevents the consumer from the benefits intended, and under labeling denies the consumer pertinent information for their pain relief needs and will deny them the information needed for purchasing from a reputable supplier elsewhere.
+Over labeling (containing much less CBD content than declared on the packaging) prevents the consumer from the benefits intended while also overcharging, and under labeling denies the consumer pertinent information for their pain relief needs and will deny them the information needed for purchasing from a reputable supplier elsewhere.

 What is a USP Standard?